ethvnw/com4525-genesys/GETTING_STARTED-COM3420.md

 Once you have set up the account, you will have access to a pre-created team project.
 Within your project settings, you will be given a `DSN` (very similar to a website URL).
 You will need to replace the `REPLACE_WITH_YOUR_DSN` part in `config/initializers/sentry.rb` with this URL.

 ### Deployment config
-When you are ready to deploy your application to QA or demo, you need to update some deployment configuration for your team.
+When you are ready to deploy your application to demo, you need to update some deployment configuration for your team.
 This can be found on the info site: [https://info.shefcompsci.org.uk/](https://info.shefcompsci.org.uk/).

-For deployment to the QA environment, you will need to replace `QA_SERVER` and `QA_USER` in `config/deploy/qa.rb` with the ones provided on the info page, and also replace `PUT_APP_URL_HERE` in `config/environments/qa.rb` with the URL of your QA site.
+For deployment to the demo environment, you will need to replace `DEMO_SERVER` and `DEMO_USER` in `config/deploy/demo.rb` with the ones provided on the info page, and also replace `PUT_APP_URL_HERE` in `config/environments/demo.rb` with the URL of your demo site.

-You will need to do the same to `config/deploy/demo.rb` and `config/environments/demo.rb` before deploying to the demo environment.

 ### Email config
 Before you can send out emails from your application, you will need to add the following config to your `config/application.rb`, inside the `class Application < Rails::Application ... end` block: